 If you are an employee and you receive wages subject to U.S. income tax withholding, you must generally file by the 15th day of the 4th month after your tax year ends.
-If you file for the 2002 calendar year, your return is due April 15, 2003.
+If you file for the 2003 calendar year, your return is due April 15, 2004.
 (If you have not previously established a tax year other than the calendar year, you must use the calendar year as your tax year.)

 If you did not receive wages subject to U.S. income tax withholding, you must file by the 15th day of the 6th month after your tax year ends.
-For the 2002 calendar year, file your return by June 16, 2003 because June 15, 2003 is a Sunday.
+For the 2003 calendar year, file your return by June 15, 2004.